 - (1) All non-employee directors are required to receive at least 50% of their annual retainer in the form of equity.
 For fiscal 2017, Mr. Presser elected to receive all compensation, including his retainer, in unrestricted shares of our common stock and Mr. Mesdag elected to receive all compensation, including his retainer, in deferred stock.
 Because Messrs.
 Boyle and Walsh, were not elected directors until August 3, 2017, they were unable to make an irrevocable election of equity prior to the start of 2017, and therefore, all fees earned were paid in cash.
 Messrs.
 Bernikow, Choper, Mooney and Ms. Ross elected to receive 50% of their retainer in unrestricted shares of our common stock and Messrs.
 Kyees and Porter elected to receive 50% of their retainer in deferred stock.
 As for committee meetings, Messrs.
-Bernikow, Choper, Porter and Ms. Ross elected to receive this fees for meetings in a combination of 50% cash and 50% deferred shares of our common stock.
+Bernikow, Choper, Porter and Ms. Ross elected to receive cash for all meetings.
+Mr. Kyees elected to receive his fees for meetings in a combination of 50% cash and 50% deferred shares of our common stock and Mr. Mooney elected to receive his fees in a combination of 50% cash and 50% in unrestricted shares of common stock.
 If a director is entitled to a chairperson fee, Messrs.
-Choper and Porter and Ms. Ross elected to receive any fees in cash, Mr. Mooney elected a combination of 50% cash and 50% deferred stock.
+Choper and Porter and Ms. Ross elected to receive any fees in cash, Mr. Mooney elected a combination of 50% cash and 50% unrestricted shares and Mr. Kyees elected a combination of 50% cash and 50% deferred stock.
 The number of shares issued as payment for an earned director fee is determined by taking the director fee earned and dividing by the consolidated closing price of our common stock on the grant date.
 For quarterly retainer fees, the grant date is the first business day of each respective quarter.
 For meetings, the grant date is the last business day of the month in which the meeting occurred and for a director's re-election to the board, the grant date is the last business day of the month in which such re-election occurs.
 Mr. Holtzman did not receive any payment for director meetings. - (2) Represents the portion of each director's quarterly retainer that is required to be in the form of equity. - (3) Messrs.
 Boyle and Walsh were elected directors of the Company on August 3, 2017 and, accordingly, each received a stock option grant to purchase 15,000 shares of the Company stock.
 The amount in the Option Award column reflects the aggregate grant date fair value of the stock option computed in accordance with ASC Topic 718.
 The fair value is estimated as of the date of grant using a Black-Scholes valuation model.
 Additional information regarding the assumptions used to estimate fair value of all stock option grants is included in Note A to the Consolidated Financial Statement contained in our